MitchTODO/PrivateBlockChain/readme.md

 *Tested with postman 6.6.1*
 *Tested with electrum 3.2.3* new version of electrum use a different encoding

-Any applicaion that has Base58 encoded address and allows for signing messages
+Any bitcoin wallet application that has Base58 encoded address and allows for signing messages.

-Posting data is sent with raw body data encoded with application/JSON
+Posting data is sent with raw body data encoded with application/JSON.

 ### Needed librarys
     npm -i level                // database